Itera/java-test/readme.md

 Here we use `any()` as matcher - we could also choose to verify with a concrete parameter value.

-In kotlin with mockk you can also check that _all_ mocks have been verified:
+In kotlin with mockk you can also check that _all_ mocks have been verified (in other words you have not called a mocked endpoint without verifying it):

 ```kotlin
 verify(exactly = 1) { repository.findById(any()) }